-Bruce Scott, Regional Risk Assurance Leader for PricewaterhouseCoopers (PwC) Caribbean Region Network, believes that firms in the region are not paying enough attention to assessing and mitigating the risks posed by ransomware.
+In a report by Deloitte, they noted that ransomware attacks in the Caribbean seemed to specifically target hospitals, educational institutions, government systems, financial services, and small-to-medium enterprises with insufficient cyber defences.
+The trend rightfully caught the attention of industry leaders who raised the alarm.
+In an interview with the online news outlet Barbados Today, then Regional Risk Assurance Leader of PricewaterhouseCoopers (PwC) Caribbean Region Network, Bruce Scott, suggested that firms in the region were not paying enough attention to assessing and mitigating the risks posed by ransomware.
 “I think operational risk, the stuff that has to do with your people and processes, doesn’t get the attention as much as the banking and the liquidity and loan financing.
-A lot of focus is placed on financial risks, but where we struggle is in the operations,” Scott told online newspaper Barbados Today.
+A lot of focus is placed on financial risks, but where we struggle is in the operations,” he said.

-Niel Harper, the Founder and Managing Director of Octave Consulting Group, a boutique advisory firm specializing in CIO advisory, cyber security, IT assurance, and information risk management services, agrees.
-“On a regional (and global) scale, ransomware has continued to be the most persistent business model for cybercriminals,” Harper said in an interview for ICT Pulse.
+Niel Harper, the Founder and Managing Director of Octave Consulting Group, a boutique advisory firm specializing in CIO advisory, cyber security, IT assurance, and information risk management services, agreed.
+“On a regional (and global) scale, ransomware has continued to be the most persistent business model for cybercriminals,” Harper said in an interview with ICT Pulse.

-In 2017, ransomware remains a growing threat in the Caribbean region and across the globe.
-Ransomware authors are releasing increasingly capable strains of ransomware and targeting brand-new categories of internet-connected devices.
 Just like other cyber threats, ransomware should be of concern to Caribbean businesses and organizations who want to remain relevant in the digital era.
-Fortunately, it’s already possible to greatly strengthen one’s defenses against ransomware by embracing basic security practices and using modern security solutions.
+Fortunately, it’s already possible to greatly strengthen one’s defences against ransomware by embracing basic security practices and using modern security solutions.

 For more information on protecting your organization from security threats please contact Cloud Carib at +1 242 603 0800